KerbsOD/TwitterBot/README.md

 - Mention Like

 ### To do
-- Automatic post
-- Migrate to server
+- Twitter API v2.0 migration

 ### License
 * MIT